tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/create-synonym-map.md

      ```

      Given the rule, the search queries `U.S.` or `"United States"` will all be rewritten to `USA`.
 Explicit mapping only applies in the direction specified and does not rewrite the query `USA` to `"United States"` in this case.

-     If phrase queries are counter-intuitive to your users, you could break up the phrase into individual terms:

-     ```json
-     USA, U.S.A., U.S., United, States, America => USA
-     ```

 ###  <a name="bkmk_encryption"> Encryption Key  </a>